EyeVisionsNL/views/README.md

 Here are some examples:

 ### 📏 dashboard.yaml
-- all changes back shadows are in template.yaml
+- all changes back shadows are in template.yaml below are the changes.
 - Requires **Home Assistant Swipe Navigation** from HACS.
 If you want to use swiping between dashboards
 ```javascript
 add on row 525